arabellas-craft/arabellas-craft.github.io/_posts/2024-06-03-a-journey-through-your-inner-landscape.md

 ---
 layout: free-tarot-spread
-title: Journey Through Your Inner Landscape - A Tarot Spread for Shadow Work
+title: "Shadow Work Tarot Spread: Journey Through Your Inner Landscape"
 date: 2024-06-03 11:32:01 -0700
 category: Insight
 tag: tarot-spread
 categories: tarot spread for shadow work integration, shadow work tarot spread for beginners, how to do shadow work with tarot cards, tarot card spread for exploring the shadow self, best tarot spread for shadow work healing, free shadow work tarot spread online, in-depth shadow work tarot reading, tarot card spread for uncovering hidden emotions, using tarot to navigate shadow work journey, shadow work tarot spread for self-discovery
-short-description: Illuminate your shadow self and discover hidden truths with this transformative tarot spread for deep self-exploration and healing.
+short-description: Gentle shadow work tarot spread for beginners.
+Explore your inner landscape with this 7-card reading.
+Includes questions for each position and interpretation tips.
 img: journey-through-your-inner-landscape-a-tarot-spread-for-shadow-work.jpg
 img-text: Illuminate your shadow self and discover hidden truths with this transformative tarot spread for deep self-exploration and healing.
 permalink: free-tarot-spreads/journey-through-your-inner-landscape-a-tarot-spread-for-shadow-work